 Cathy designed and created the Ink & Feathers logo in response to distributors disbelieving Ink & Feathers was truly a publishing company.

-Myke Feinman is the Managing Editor for The Paper of Dwight, IL .
+Myke Feinman was the Managing Editor for The Paper of Dwight, IL .
 He's worked at Bio Fuels, a magazine based in Decatur, IL, The Streator Voice (Streator, IL) , The Daily Times of Ottawa, IL, The Times-Press of Streator, the Kankakee Daily Journal and the Herscher Press/Reddick Essex Courier.
+He has currently retired from journalism.

 He is author, illustrator for two graphic novels, The Mask Conspiracy (1991), The Crystal Skull Files (1998) and has written a children's book, In Search of the First Teddy Bear (2002).
 The Teddy Bear Conspiracies, released in spring of 2004, was his first novel.